The Trump White House provided reporters with a gusher of leaks. With Biden, everything’s changed.

 “There’s no real competing for his attention” among aides, said a veteran White House correspondent.
 “I think he listens to new people, but at the end of the day, he’s around the same familiar faces.
 So, [there’s] less jockeying.”
 (The reporter spoke on the condition of anonymity because her employer, much like the White House, doesn’t permit unauthorized comments to reporters.)

 The Biden camp’s close-to-the vest strategy in the White House is a continuation of its approach during the late stages of his campaign, during which Biden didn’t appear in public for weeks at a time.
 The message discipline seems part of a conscious strategy to maintain a lower profile and project an image of calm as Biden and his team grapple with the pandemic and its economic fallout.
-The low-visibility approach was evident in Biden’s decision to wait longer than any other news president of the past century to give his first news conference.
+The low-visibility approach was evident in Biden’s decision to wait longer than any other new president of the past century to give his first news conference.

 Then again, any administration would seem leakproof compared with the Trump White House.
 Trump himself was the source of some of his own leaks as president, reporters say — a habit he picked up many years earlier as a New York real estate developer dropping self-serving tips to reporters under the pseudonym John Barron.